Down syndrome (DS) is a condition in which the person has an extra chromosome. Check out this list of 10 facts to learn more about Down syndrome.

 The American Academy of Pediatrics has developed health care guidelines to help health care professionals and families provide proper preventive care.
 By following these guidelines, many medical conditions can be treated early or even prevented.
 Health care guidelines for adults with Down syndrome will be available soon.

-In the 1960s, the average life expectancy for children with DS was age 10.
+In the 1960s, the average down syndrome life expectancy for children was age 10.
 Today, that number is age 60 and higher, thanks to new therapies and medical care that improve quality of life for people with DS.

 People with DS benefit from medical care options that were not available years ago.
 From speech therapy, physical therapy, and occupational therapy to inclusive educational environments, people with DS have more opportunities than ever before.